stackbit-projects/limon-data-5d628/content/pages/index.md

     background: gray
     title: Latest Posts
 seo:
-  title: Competitive Intelligence for the New World | LimonData
+  title: LimonData | Competitive Intelligence For The New World
   description: 'Gain actionable insights on your market thanks to '
   extra:
     - name: 'og:type'